Transparency

 Quality over quantity.
 Each joke is scored across five sub-dimensions (see below).
 Craft rewards structural sophistication: misdirection, subverted expectations, perfect character fit, and timing precision.
 A show can have low JPM and high Craft (slow-burn prestige comedy) or vice versa.

 Resonance and staying power.
 Quotability (does this line get repeated?), rewatch value (is it funnier the second time?), cultural footprint, and callback payoff.
 Impact captures what pure craft analysis misses — a technically average joke that becomes a catchphrase scores higher here.
+A small memorability bonus is added on top for episodes packed with iconic moments.

 Craft Breakdown